ht-weng/multimodal-interaction/README.md

-# Collection of vision-based sensing tools
+# Does a fusion of natural interaction technologies effectively improve a GUI?

 ## Dependencies